Best Time to Take Iron

 Your starting weight significantly impacts reversal likelihood.
 Patients with a BMI under 35 demonstrate better outcomes than those with severe obesity.
 However, this doesn't mean reversal is impossible at higher weights, just that the process may require more intensive interventions and longer timelines.
 Even modest weight loss can trigger dramatic improvements in insulin sensitivity.

 Age plays an important role in reversal success.
 Adults under 60 typically show higher reversal rates due to better baseline insulin sensitivity and fewer complications from other health conditions.
-However, older adults can still achieve excellent results with appropriate modifications to their approach.
+However, older adults can still achieve favorable results with appropriate modifications to their approach.

 The absence of other metabolic conditions improves your reversal prospects considerably.
-Individuals without high blood pressure, fatty liver disease, or cardiovascular problems have cleaner pathways to glucose normalization.
+Individuals without high blood pressure, fatty liver disease, or cardiovascular problems have clearer pathways to glucose normalization.
 If you do have these conditions, addressing them simultaneously with prediabetes reversal creates synergistic benefits for your overall metabolic health.

 Weight loss serves as the cornerstone of prediabetes reversal by reducing visceral fat that interferes with insulin function.
-When you lose just 5-7% of your body weight, you remove inflammatory fat deposits around your organs, particularly the liver and pancreas.
+When you lose just 5-7% of your body weight, you decrease inflammatory fat deposits around your organs, particularly the liver and pancreas.
 This reduction allows insulin to work more effectively at moving glucose from your bloodstream into your cells.

 Exercise creates powerful metabolic changes independent of weight loss.
 During physical activity, your muscles consume glucose directly from your bloodstream without requiring insulin.
 Regular exercise also increases the number and efficiency of glucose transporters in your muscle cells, creating more pathways for sugar uptake.
 Both aerobic exercise and resistance training contribute to these improvements, with combination programs showing the best results.